 <form> elements with method="POST" and checks whether they include a hidden CSRF token field.SameSite attribute set and flags cookies with SameSite=None that could be vulnerable.Origin header or require a CSRF token.Content-Type validation and CORS configuration.Run a free scan at checkvibe.dev to check your application for CSRF vulnerabilities and 35 other security issues.

 It depends on how clients authenticate.
-If your API uses cookie-based sessions (common in web apps where the frontend and API share a domain), yes — you need CSRF protection.
-If your API uses Authorization: Bearer <token> headers exclusively (common in mobile apps and third-party integrations), CSRF is not a concern because the browser does not automatically attach the token.
-Check our API security checklist for a complete guide.
+If your API uses cookie-based sessions (common when the frontend and API share a domain), yes — you need CSRF protection.
+If it uses Authorization: Bearer <token> headers exclusively, and never accepts the same credential from a cookie or query string as a fallback, CSRF is not a concern because the browser does not attach the token by itself.
+Our API security checklist covers the rest.

-Next.js Server Actions (introduced in the App Router) have built-in CSRF protection that verifies the Origin header matches the Host header.
-This happens automatically — no configuration needed.
-However, Next.js API Route Handlers (app/api/) do not have automatic CSRF protection.
-You need to implement Origin validation yourself, either in middleware or in each route handler.
-See our Next.js security best practices for more details.
+Server Actions in the App Router are POST-only and compare the Origin header to the Host header, rejecting mismatches automatically — no configuration needed, though experimental.serverActions.allowedOrigins exists for proxy setups.
+Route Handlers under app/api/ get none of this.
+You implement Origin validation yourself in middleware or per route.
+See our Next.js security best practices for more.

 CSRF protection is a fundamental part of web application security.
-The best defense combines multiple layers: SameSite cookies as the baseline, Origin header validation as the primary check, and CSRF tokens for critical operations.
-No single method is bulletproof, but together they make cross-site request forgery effectively impossible.
+The best defense combines multiple layers: SameSite cookies as the baseline, Origin header validation as the primary check, and synchronizer or signed double-submit tokens for anything that moves money or changes access.
+No single method is bulletproof, but stacked they make cross-site request forgery impractical.

 Scan your site with CheckVibe to check for CSRF vulnerabilities, missing security headers, and 34 other security issues — free for your first scan.